qiita-spots/qiita/qiita_pet/support_files/doc/source/checklist-for-ebi-ena-submission.rst

 .. note::
-    The EBI-ENA submission returns two accessions - the primary starts with PRJ and the secondary with ERP; they can be used irrespectively.
+    The EBI-ENA submission returns two accessions - the primary starts with PRJ and the secondary with ERP; they can be used interchangeably.
 We suggest that you add at least one of them to your manuscript, together with the Qiita Study id.
     Please do not forget to cite Qiita (https://doi.org/10.1038/s41592-018-0141-9).
     This information should be sufficient for your manuscript but if you would like